KasparasBal/Ababa-Task/ababa-task-fe/README.md

 npm install
 ```

-Add .env file and fill it with this information
+Add .env file to the root directory and fill it with this information

 ```
 VITE_REACT_APP_API_URL = http://localhost:8000